sunrj/AnTruss/README.md

 To save space, we only provide four datasets in the folder "dataset" for testing, other datasets can be found on https://snap.stanford.edu/data/index.html

+Folder "datasets/subgraphs" contains 20 subgraphs that extracted from facebook and brightkites.